tinytronix/homeautomation/README.md

-# Home Automation Device Overview
+# Purpose
-An extensive and expandible home automation hardware and software system.
+This is an extensive and expandible home automation hardware and software system.
-Contains ready to use gerber files for pcb production, part list and software examples.
+It contains ready to use gerber files for pcb production, part list and software examples.

+## Applications
+- solar systems
+- heating
+- alarm system
+- presence simulation
+- comfort functions
+- window blinds and shutters
+- garden irrigation
+- ... and many more

+## Hardware Overview
 Upper row: Module bus to connect I2C and Power to each module.<br>
 Lower row left to right: Switching module, Analog module, Controller module:
 ![lt](https://github.com/tinytronix/homeautomation/blob/master/Photos/ModulesOpen.jpg)